128technology/docs/docs/legacy_OTP_install.md

    ![Node Information](/img/intro_install_initializer_nodeinfo.png)

-- **Node Name:** The unique name of the system within your 128T Router or Conductor, for example _labsystem1_.
+- **Node Name:** The unique name of the system within your Router or Conductor, for example _labsystem1_.
 By default this field uses the Linux system's hostname.
   :::note
   Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems).
   :::
 - **Router/Conductor Name:** The name of the Router or Conductor system as a whole.
-When referring to a running 128T software instance, it is identifiable by the full name of `nodeName.routerName`; e.g., `labsystem1.boston`.
+When referring to a running SSR software instance, it is identifiable by the full name of `nodeName.routerName`; e.g., `labsystem1.boston`.
 The full system name is reflected in the PCLI prompt as discussed in the Document Conventions section of this document.

-5. The **Advanced** button allows you to specify the number of CPU cores to be allocated for running your 128T routing software.
+5. The **Advanced** button allows you to specify the number of CPU cores to be allocated for running your SSR routing software.
    :::info
    This is only recommended for experienced users.
-This setting is intended to optimize the forwarding capabilites of the 128T Router beyond the default settings for the target platform.
+This setting is intended to optimize the forwarding capabilites of the SSR beyond the default settings for the target platform.

-   The **Advanced** selection is only available when configuring a 128T Router.
+   The **Advanced** selection is only available when configuring a Router.
    :::

-6. On the **Password Setup** screen, create a password for the 128T Admin user.
+6. On the **Password Setup** screen, create a password for the SSR Admin user.
 The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, and cannot repeat characters more than 3 times.
   :::note
   Resetting a password requires entering the old password.
 If a password is lost or forgotten and the account is inaccessible, the account cannot be recovered.
 Please keep password records accessible and secure.
   :::

   ![Password Setup](/img/intro_install_initializer_password.png)

-7. If presented with the **Anonymous Data Collection** screen, select either **Accept** or **Disable** to enable or disable the process that measures the health of your 128T router and components.
+7. If presented with the **Anonymous Data Collection** screen, select either **Accept** or **Disable** to enable or disable the process that measures the health of your SSR router and components.

 8. Press the **Enter** key to select **OK**.
 The Initializer performs a hardware compatibility check.
 The compatibility check may fail due to warnings or failure notices, which are displayed in the output script.
 If no failures are present, you can choose to continue with the installation even if multiple warnings exist.
-For information on why a specific test may have failed or generated a warning, contact 128T technical support.
+For information on why a specific test may have failed or generated a warning, contact technical support.

-9. When prompted, either reboot your system or start 128T.
+9. When prompted, either reboot your system or start SSR.

   ![Initializer Complete](/img/intro_install_initializer_complete.png)

   :::note
-  If installing the 128T software for the first time, a system reboot is required.
+  If installing the SSR software for the first time, a system reboot is required.
   :::

 ### Verify Installation

-After installing the 128T Software it is important to verify that the installation was completed successfully.
+After installing the SSR Software it is important to verify that the installation was completed successfully.

-#### To Verify the 128T Installation:
+#### To Verify the SSR Installation:

 1. Launch a command prompt window.